 Whether you’re working with paper and postage or supply chains and transportation, you’re undoubtedly encountering roadblocks with price increases, labor shortages, and overall delays.

 The overall costs for paper and raw materials—including envelope glue, ink, and label adhesives—have continued to increase at an alarming pace.
 In past years, we’d typically see a paper increase annually.
 But in 2021, we’ve seen at least three increases to date with another expected later in August.
 Each time there’s an increase, we’re facing anywhere from a 2%-10% increase in cost.

-The mills are also reducing what they’re producing and increasing the minimum poundage for an order, meaning smaller print runs can’t get the paper.
+The paper mills are also reducing what they’re producing and increasing the minimum poundage for an order, meaning smaller print runs can’t get the paper.
 We’re seeing this with almost all types of paper—coated stocks, specialty stocks (i.e., Springhill colors), and textured stocks (i.e., linen stock).
 It seems the only paper that hasn’t been impacted is standard stock such as 60# Offset.
 In addition, the delivery of paper has shifted from 1-2 weeks to upwards of 3-7 weeks.